 Gluten Free Chocolate Cake

-A plain old, classic gluten free chocolate cake?
+A plain old, classic gluten free layer cake?
 NOPE.
 What was I thinking?!

 The great thing about a stellar chocolate cake recipe is that you can do a lot with it.
-The chocolate cake is the perfect base for all different kinds of flavor combos you’d like.
+The chocolate cake with cocoa powder is the perfect base for all different kinds of flavor combos you’d like.
 It really has no limits so you can use your imagination!
+Topped with homemade chocolate frosting, it’s perfection!

 I’ve made a Sourdough Chocolate Cake with the discard from my gluten free sourdough starter.
 I also turned it into a fall cake and made a Gluten Free Pumpkin Chocolate Cake with Chocolate Cream Cheese Frosting.